In the workplace, soft skills are often more important than your knowledge

 - ACCEPT — Learn to forgive and avoid the need to control things that are out of your control.

-The keystone of self-awareness is mindfulness practice.
+The keystone of self-awareness is a mindfulness practice.
 A method with roots in Buddhism is used to learn how to become solely focused on the present moment.

 Benefits of mindfulness include the ability to become fully engaged in activities without distraction.
 It also helps to relieve stress, lower blood pressure, improve sleep, reduce chronic pain, and escape regrets or worries.